Your website says a lot about your business.

 Breaking up long blog posts and guides with headings, sub-headings, lists, bullet points, and other visual assets.
 In addition to images, you can also utilize graphs, charts, infographics or other representations of data to get the point across and make it stick

-If you take action on even some of the recommended changes above, you may see a MAJOR change in brand awareness, engagement, conversion rates, & most importantly direct sales.
+If you take action on even just a few of the recommended changes above, you may see a MAJOR increase in brand awareness, engagement, conversion rates, & most importantly direct sales.